nju-websoft/SkeletonKBQA/README.md

 * parser_mode: select skeleton or dependency.

-Note that we provide two ways to download the following all files: google drive and baidu pan.
-The extraction code of all files from baidu pan is **kbqa**.
+**Note that: for convenience, we provide two ways to download the following files: google drive and baidu pan.
+You select one from the two ways.
+The extraction code of baidu pan is kbqa**.

 ## Common Resources
-* Stanford CoreNLP server, SUTime Java library, and BERT pre-trained Models: [drive](https://drive.google.com/drive/folders/1JiC1uyZ6ap5IaFh9dnJEUxu76KRYNmz5) and [pan](https://pan.baidu.com/s/1__BBXhEvUuRfqdurofHooQ).
+* Stanford CoreNLP server, SUTime Java library, and BERT pre-trained Models: [drive](https://drive.google.com/drive/folders/1JiC1uyZ6ap5IaFh9dnJEUxu76KRYNmz5) [pan](https://pan.baidu.com/s/1__BBXhEvUuRfqdurofHooQ).
 Download, unzip, and save in the root folder.

 ## Knowledge Bases